The Local Government Act 1995 states that the City of Stirling must hold:

 The purpose of the meeting is as follows:

-- To receive the Annual Report, Annual Financial Statements and Auditor's Report for the previous financial year
+- To receive the annual report, annual financial statements and auditor's report for the previous financial year, and

 - Other general business.

-The meeting is attended by the Mayor, Councillors and Directors, who are happy to answer any questions that may arise.
+The meeting is attended by the Mayor, Councillors and Business Unit Directors, who are happy to answer any questions.

 Special Meeting of Electors

-According to the Local Government Act 1995, electors of the City of Stirling may call for a Special Meeting of Electors by submitting a petition to the Mayor.
+As outlined in the Local Government Act 1995, electors of the City of Stirling may call for a Special Meeting by submitting a petition to the Mayor.
 The petition must be signed by 100 electors and specify the matters to be discussed.

-The Special Meeting must then be held not more than 35 days after the Mayor received the request.
+The special meeting must then be held no more than 35 days after the day on which the Mayor receives the request.